-Does the Board reflect the appropriate mix of skills and experiences, and a diversity Based on these considerations, the Board adjusts its priorities.
-2021 Outcome: of perspectives and personal characteristics that continuously improve oversight?
-No changes.
-The Board considered it premature to change its composition because Carrier had been an independent company for less than one year and the Board was satisfied with the mix of skills, experiences and diversity of perspectives and personal characteristics currently on the Board.
-The Board, however, did enhance the criteria for nominees in the Governance Principles for future refreshment opportunities.
+Does the Board reflect the appropriate 2021 Outcome: Based on these considerations, the mix of skills and experiences, and a Board adjusts its priorities.
+No changes. diversity of perspectives and personal characteristics that continuously The Board considered it premature improve oversight? to change its composition because Carrier had been an independent company for less than one year and the Board was satisfied with the mix of skills, experiences and diversity of perspectives and personal characteristics currently on the Board.
+The Board. however. did enhance the criteria for nominees in the Governance Principles for future refreshment opportunities.